anebz/cloud/Accreditations/aws_developer_associate.md

 ### SQS

-Highly-durable pull-based queue.
+Highly-durable pull-based queue, useful for persist in-flight transactions.
 It has no strict ordering and might contain duplicates.
 It automatically scales based on demand but doesn't automatically delete messages, the app has to issue the command.

 * Message size limit is 256kb.
 For larger messages, store the messages in S3 and use Amazon SQS extended client library for Java to manage them, and also the AWS SDK for Java.
 * No message limits for storing in SQS, but 'in-flight messages' (received from a queue by a consumer, but not yet deleted from queue) max 120k inflight messages